wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 notEmpty
 ^^^^^^^^

-The dateTime filter is only valid for array properties.
+The dateTime filter is only valid for array and null properties.

 .. code-block:: json